runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 No wrap-around:
 - `nonce` is small enough to avoid overflow (wrap-around).

-Assuming the no-wrap-around condition requires the corresponding contract invariant.
+The no-wrap-around condition is implied by the GnosisSafe contract invariant.
-In the current GnosisSafe contract, assuming the invariant is practically reasonable considering the resource limitation (such as gas).
+(Note that the resource limitation (such as gas) is considered to prove the contract invariant.)
 If it is not satisfied, the function may have unexpected behaviors.

 Well-formed input: